yi-cheng-liu/yi-cheng-liu.github.io/_projects/UMich_SLAM_with_GTSAM.md

 ### Batch Solution

-    Input : file name
+Input : file name <br>
 Output: result

 The goal is to optimize the trajectory with the batch method using the input g2o file “`input_INTEL_g2o.g2o`”.
 There are mainly five steps, which are reading the data, add a prior factor model, build a optimizer with the Gauss-Newton method, optimize the graph and initial to a `gtsam.Pose2` structure, and plot the x, y position.

 The predefined `gtsam.readG2o(file, is3D)` function phrases a G2o file and stores the measurements into a `gtsam.NonlinearFactorGraph` structure and the initial estimate into a `gtsam.Values` structure.
 The function set a flag ‘is3D’ to false since it’s a 2D graph.

 The following step is to add a prior factor to a existing graph.
 We have to define a noiseModel first, build a factorPose2 with the noiseModel and add the factorPose2 to the graph.
 Noisemodel can be build with `Diagnoal`, `Gaussian`, `Isotropic`, `Constrained`, and `Unit`, and I choose the `gtsam.noiseModel.Diagonal`.Variances() method with specifing the variances of the 33 matrix using `np.array([1e-6, 1e-6, 1e-4])`.
 The prior factor have to be created subsequently with `gtsam.PriorFactorPose2(0, gtsam.Pose2(), priorModel)` to be added to the graph.
 Then we can add the `priorFactorPose2` to the graph with measurements.

 We want to solve the non-linear least square problem with the Gauss-Newton method.
 Thus, we give the `gtsam.GaussNewtonOptimizer(graph, initial, params)` function with the measurement graph with priorFactor, the initial estimate, and configuration parameters with `gtsam.GaussNewtonParams()`.
 After optimizing with the Gauss-Newton method, the `gtsam.optimize()` method is used for building the graph, initial to a `Pose2` structure.
 With the `Pose2` structure, I define a `pose2_to_array(result)` function which change the `Pose2` structure to an np.array and extract the x, y values for plotting the initial and result.

 ### Incremental Solution

-Input: poses (Nx4)  `[i x y theta]`
+Input: poses (Nx4)  `[i x y theta]` <br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; edges (Nx11) `[i j x y theta info(x, y, theta)]`
 Output: result